 Over the last 200 years, Nolensville survived the Civil War, Reconstruction, the Great Depression, multiple fires, and one major flood.
 Although the area as a whole is benefitting from Nashville and Franklin’s collective boom and new homes and shopping centers are popping up everywhere you look, a charming hodgepodge of historic homes and structures still line the streets of a small stretch of Nolensville Road, and herein lies the town’s unique charm.
 Whether you’re on a date, looking for something fun to do with the kids, or out on a shopping adventure with your besties, historic downtown Nolensville has something special to offer you.

-Next door is a true Tennessee treasure — the Nolensville Toy Shop.
+A true Tennessee treasure is the Nolensville Toy Shop.
 Step inside this beautiful historic home and prepare to wander through a labyrinth of high-ceilinged rooms chock full of toys, games, dolls, costumes, and more.
 It is a true paradise for children and adults alike and absolutely worth the drive for families — especially if you stop afterward at Itty Bitty Donuts, which is conveniently located right behind the toy store!
 More on that later in the post.

 Enter uber-trendy Nellamoon and you’ll swear you’re on the set of an Instagram photoshoot.
 This hip boutique includes on-trend clothing, accessories, skincare products, and its signature, Nashville-made candle line.
 I am absolutely certain you’ll feel about 100% more relevant after stopping in.